MatthijsMud/godot-docs/classes/class_renderingdevice.rst

 Thus if e.g. ``get_tracked_object_name(5)`` returns "COMMAND_POOL", then ``get_device_memory_by_object_type(5)`` returns the bytes used by the GPU for command pools.

-This is only used by Vulkan in Debug builds.
+This is only used by Vulkan in debug builds.
+Godot must also be started with the ``--extra-gpu-memory-tracking`` :doc:`command line argument <../tutorials/editor/command_line_tutorial>`.

 .. rst-class:: classref-item-separator